 Here, the scammers send you a fake email warning you about the consequences of not renewing your Best Buy subscription membership.
 Even when you don’t have a subscription, the hackers hope you will fear the consequences and get you to sign up for one.

-Sometimes, they even scare you that you face a hefty penalty if you refuse to renew your subscription.
+Sometimes, they even scare you into thinking that you face a hefty penalty if you refuse to renew your subscription.
 Thus, they bring up canceling your subscription by clicking the provided link.
 Their links lead you to a web page like the Best Buy website.

 There, they insist that you key in your credit card details, social security numbers, and other sensitive information with the promise of ending the subscription.
-Unknown to the victims, the hackers will use this subscription email to steal your identity and money.
+Unknown to the victims, the hackers will use this subscription email to steal their identity and money.

 Fake Billing

 Then, when you call the number, an imposter mimicking the Geek Squad team will walk you through the billing resolution.
 But, unknown to you, you’ll be giving up your sensitive information or downloading malware that hands over your computer to a remote hacker.
-With your computer in their hands, the hackers can do anything from injecting malware to stealing your data.

 Phishing Emails